mviereck/x11docker/README.md

 ## dbus
 Some desktop environments and applications need a running dbus daemon and/or dbus user session.
  - use `--dbus-system` to run dbus system daemon.
 This includes option `--dbus`.
-Some desktops like cinnamon or deepin depend more on dbus system daemon than on a running full blown init system.
+Some desktops like cinnamon or deepin depend more on dbus system daemon than on a full blown init system.
  - use `--dbus` to run image command with `dbus-launch` (fallback: `dbus-run-session`) for a dbus user session.

 # Developer options
 Collection of rarer needed but sometimes useful options.
+Most of interest:
+ - `--showid`: Show container ID on stdout.
+ - `--showenv`: Show X environment variables on stdout.
+ - `--env VAR=VALUE`: Set environment variable in container.
+ - `--cap-default`: Allow default docker container capabilities.
+ - `--user USER`: Specify a container user different from current host user.
+ - `--display N`: Specify X display number for new X server.
+ - `--runfromhost CMD`: Run command from host on new X server.
+ - `--runasroot CMD`: Run command as root on container startup.

 ![screenshot](https://raw.githubusercontent.com/mviereck/x11docker/screenshots/x11docker-developer.png "developer options")

 # Network setup
 ## SSH X forwarding
-You can run x11docker on remote servers with `ssh -X` like regular X applications.
+You can run x11docker on remote servers with `ssh -X` like a regular X application.
 ### SSH with xpra
 Example for an SSH setup with xpra:
 ```